 - Gender & Sexuality Center

 On a small campus of fewer than 1,000 students, there are plenty of work-study positions available.
-Without the College’s student employment workforce, Keuka would have to hire more than 100 full-time employees.
+Without the College’s student employment workforce, Keuka College would have to hire more than 100 full-time employees.
 Part-time jobs on campus allow students to explore their interests, build résumés, and earn extra spending money.
 Work-study jobs range from serving as referees at intramural games to working at the circulation desk in the library.

 Keuka College is nationally recognized for its commitment to service and community.
 The Washington Monthly College Guide and Rankings ranked Keuka in 6th place among 682 master’s universities for community service participation and hours served.
 Keuka College is also named in the President’s Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to volunteering, service-learning, and civic engagement.